-Commodity Market: Gold prices shoots up | DH Latest News, Latest News, Business , Gold, Silver, Gold price, Multi Commodity Exchange, Silver Price, Commodity Market.
+Commodity market: Gold prices shoots up | DH Latest News, Latest News, Business , Gold, Silver, Gold price, Multi Commodity Exchange, Silver Price, Commodity Market.

-The price of sovereign gold has edged higher in the Kerala market.
-The price of sovereign gold has reached at Rs.
-34,800 up by Rs.
-400 per 8 gram.
+The price of gold has surged in the commodity market.
+In the Kerala market, the price of sovereign gold has reached at Rs.
+35,200 higher by Rs.240 per 8 gram.
 One gram gold is priced at Rs.
-4350 higher by Rs.50.
-In the last 8 days the price of gold has edged higher by Rs.
-1480.
+4400 up by Rs.30. in April, the price of gold has surged by Rs.1800.

-In the international market, the price of spot gold remained firm at US dollar 1,755.91 per ounce.
-Among other precious metals, silver rates were flat at US dollar 25.45 while platinum fell 0.3% to US dollar1,225.95.
+In the international market, the price of spot gold was flat at US dollar 1,763.46 per ounce.
+Among other precious metals, silver was also flat at US dollar 25.85 while platinum gained 0.5% to US dollar 1,198.21.

 Post Your Comments